 |Operating temperature||40 – 90°C||40 – 200°C||60 – 130°C||200°C||650°C||40 – 90°C|

 Application example: Hydrogen release from surface storage

-The following application example shows where thermal analysis and material science equipment is used in the field of fuel cells:
+The following application example shows where thermal analysis and material science equipment is used in the field of hydrogen energy and fuel cell technology:

 Hydrogen storage can be performed as surface adsorption, pore adsorption or chemical uptake.
 For most metals, the surface sorption is the most promising way because it is easy to achieve and the hydrogen release can be controlled very well.
 Therefore a lot of metals with high specific surface are investigated.